stilez/documentation/content/en/hub/tasks/scheduled/replication/local.md

 Unscheduled tasks are still saved in the replication task list and can be run manually or edited later to add a schedule.

 The destination lifetime is how long copied snapshots are stored in the destination before they are deleted.
+While snapshots take very little space, they may contain old data that no longer exists in the current pool, and this accumulation of old data may take up space.
-It is usually recommended to define a snapshot lifetime to prevent storage issues.
+Therefore it is usually recommended to define a snapshot lifetime to reduce the scope for storage issues.
-Choosing to keep snapshots indefinitely can require you to manually clean old snapshots from the system if or when the destination fills to capacity.
+Choosing to keep snapshots indefinitely may require you to manually remove old snapshots in the destination pool, if the destination becomes too full.
+ZFS prefers pools to be under around 75% - 90% full, and may run with reduced inefficiency when nearly full.

 <img src="/images/TasksReplicationTasksAddLocalSourceLocalDestCustomLife.png">
 <br><br>